nosir/cleave.js/doc/reactjs-component-usage.md

 - Add ReactJS `onChange` event listener

-    Internally it only interpolates native React `onChange` and `onKeydown` events, but doesn't overwrite them, which means you can still attach the event listener, and do whatever you want in the handler.
+    Internally it interpolates native React `onChange` and `onKeydown` events, does all the formatting magic and triggers the event callback.

+    The only thing getting added to the event object is the `rawValue` (delimiter stripped value) of the input field, that you might be interested in.

-    In the example above, we get the `rawValue` and update its `state` in handler, eventually will pass it to backend or `store` layer.
+    In the example above, we get the `rawValue` and update its `state` in handler, eventually it will be passed to backend or `store` layer.

 ## References